bmwcarit/ramses-composer-docs/advanced/android_gradle_plugin/README.md

 In order to provide the most optimal workflow for technical artists, the Ramses toolchain provides a special Gradle plugin for Android.
 The plugin connects the development/application workflow with the design/composition workflow.
-Whenever you do a change in the original Ramses Composer scene, the plugin will pick it up, rebuild your app and integrate the latest/current version of the asset there.
+Whenever you change the original Ramses Composer scene, the plugin will pick it up, rebuild your app and integrate the latest/current version of the asset there.

 ## Add the plugin